allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

  I’m here for a while and I’m showing offers D, E and X. Ouch!
 Looks like I’m supposed to replace X with something more decent.”

-**Future: dependencies management**<br/>
+**Future: dependency management**<br/>
-Page is assembled from frontend components developed by different teams.
+Each page is assembled from frontend components developed by different teams.
-Since we don’t force frontend developers to use any particular technology. each component requires its own dependency set of various kind:
+Since we don’t force frontend developers to use any particular technology, each component requires its own dependency set of various kind:
 CSS, JS libraries, fonts and so on.